Judaism: Who is a Jew?

 Karaite Judaism believes that Jewish identity can only be transmitted by patrilineal descent.
 Although a minority of modern Karaites believe that Jewish identity requires that both parents be Jewish, and not only the father.
 They argue that only patrilineal descent can transmit Jewish identity on the grounds that all descent in the Torah went according to the male line.

-The question of what determines Jewish identity in the State of Israel was given new impetus when, in the 1950s, David Ben-Gurion requested opinions on mihu Yehudi ("Who is a Jew") from Jewish religious authorities and intellectuals worldwide in order to settle citizenship questions.
+The question of what determines Jewish identity in the State of Israel was given new impetus when, in the 1950s, David Ben-Gurion requested opinions on mihu Yehudi ("Who is a Jew") from Jewish religious authorities and intellectuals worldwide to settle citizenship questions.
 This is still not settled, and occasionally resurfaces in Israeli politics.

 Historical definitions of Jewish identity have traditionally been based on halakhic definitions of matrilineal descent, and halakhic conversions.
 Historical definitions of who is a Jew date back to the codification of the Oral Torah into the Babylonian Talmud, around 200 CE.
 Interpretations of sections of the Tanakh, such as Deuteronomy 7:1–5, by Jewish sages, are used as a warning against intermarriage between Jews and Canaanites because "[the non-Jewish husband] will cause your child to turn away from Me and they will worship the gods (i.e., idols) of others."
 Leviticus 24 says that the son in a marriage between a Hebrew woman and an Egyptian man is "of the community of Israel."
 This is complemented by Ezra 10, where Israelites returning from Babylon vow to put aside their gentile wives and their children.
 A popular theory is that the rape of Jewish women in captivity brought about the law of Jewish identity being inherited through the maternal line, although scholars challenge this theory citing the Talmudic establishment of the law from the pre-exile period.
 Since the anti-religious Haskalah movement of the late 18th and 19th centuries, halakhic interpretations of Jewish identity have been challenged.